Welcome to ROFFARotterdam Open Festivities For All

 We are very excited to welcome you to Rotterdam University of Applied Sciences (RUAS).
 To celebrate this, we organise a special intorduction programme for all new international students called: Welcome to ROFFA.
 Besides the link to our lovely city, ROFFA stands for Rotterdam Open Festivities For All 🥳

-Each year we welcome more than 800 international students, so this is the perfect opportunity for you to meet your fellow students!
+We are the Centre of International Affairs and each year we welcome more than 1000 international students, so this is the perfect opportunity for you to meet your fellow students!
 We believe that, besides the administrative part, the social part plays a very important role.

 Our international students receive a personal invitation for these international introduction days.
 These days take place prior to the general introduction of your programme.
 During the general introduction days (STARTWEEK) you will get to know your coach, classmates and schedule.